HilscherAutomation/netPI-desktop-hdmi/README.md

 Pulling the image may take a while (5-10mins).
 Sometimes it may take too long and a time out is indicated.
 In this case repeat STEP 4.

-#### Accessing
+#### Container access

-The container starts the desktop, the SSH server and VNC server automatically when started.

-In desktop mode make sure you have a mouse and keyboard connected before you start the container, else they will not be recognized.
-A HDMI monitor will only be recognized if it was already connected during netPI's boot sequence, else its screen remains black.
-For simple tests use Chromium to do some web page visits.
+Make sure you have a mouse and keyboard connected before you start the container else they are not recognized.

+A HDMI monitor in general will only be recognized if it was already connected during netPI's boot sequence else the screen remains black.

-Alternatively login from remote via a VNC client such as [uVNC](https://www.uvnc.com/) to netPI's IP address at port `5900` to display the screen on another computer.
-Use the password `mypassword` when asked in your client.
+The container starts the desktop over HDMI, the SSH server, the VNC server and AnyDesk automatically when deployed.

+##### ssh

-Another alternative is to login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at port `22`.
+Login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at port `22`.
 Use the credentials `testuser` as user and `mypassword` as password when asked and you are logged in as user testuser.

+##### VNC

+Control the desktop with any VNC client over port `5900`.
+The [REALVNC viewer](https://www.realvnc.com/en/connect/download/viewer/) works right away.
+For others like [UltraVNC](https://www.uvnc.com/downloads/ultravnc.html) change the authentication method in the server/options/security/authentication settings from `UNIX password` to `VNC password`.

+##### AnyDesk

+Control the desktop over the internet with [AnyDesk software](https://anydesk.com/en).
+Use the `This Desk ID` shown on the desktop in the AnyDesk software `Remote Desk ID` field to connect.
+Accept the connection on the desktop afterwards.

+#### Container tips & tricks

+For additional help or information visit the Hilscher Forum at https://forum.hilscher.com/

-#### Automated build
+#### Container automated build

 The project complies with the scripting based [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build the image output file.
 Using this method is a precondition for an [automated](https://docs.docker.com/docker-hub/builds/) web based build process on DockerHub platform.

-DockerHub web platform is x86 CPU based, but an ARM CPU coded output file is needed for Raspberry systems.
+DockerHub web platform is x86 CPU based, but an ARM CPU coded output file is needed for Raspberry Pi systems.
 This is why the Dockerfile includes the [balena](https://balena.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/) steps.

 #### License